 Eat as normally as possible

-They are also more likely if you have an ongoing (chronic) condition such as diabetes or if your immune system may not be working fully.
+Gastroenteritis complications are more likely if you have an ongoing (chronic) condition such as diabetes or if you have a weakened immune system.
 For example, if you are taking long-term steroid medication or you are having chemotherapy treatment for cancer.

 Possible complications include the following: